it-all/slimAdmin/README.md

 - For new administrative resources, if authorization is required at a resource or functionality level, add them to the resources / permissions section in config/constants.php, then add AuthorizationMiddleware to the route (see existing examples in the routes file)
 - For new administrative resources, you can add a link in the administrative navigation menu by editing SlimPostgres/AdminNavigation.php, or config/settings.php ['adminNav'].

-<a name="authe">Authentication</a>
-Administrative resources can require authentication (login) to access.
-See config/routes.php admin home for adding Authentication Middleware to a route.

-<a name="autho">Authorization</a>
-Administrative resources and functionality can be protected against unauthorized use based on role based administrative permissions.
-Permissions to access system resources/functionality can be inserted through the administrative interface, then assigned to one or more roles.
-Administrators are also assigned roles, which then grants them the permissions assigned to those roles.
-Authorization checks are done by a simple AuthorizationService::isAuthorized(string $resource): bool call, where the $resource string must match the permission title that has been inserted.
-Checks are also performed in AdminNavigation to determine whether or not to display navigation options.
-Authorization failures result in alerts being written to the SystemEvents table and the user redirected to the admin homepage with a red alert message displayed.

 <a name="admin">Administrative Interface and Navigation</a>
 Upon browsing to the administrative directory set in $config['adminPath'] authenticating, the appropriate resource is loaded based on $config['slim']['authentication']['administratorHomeRoutes'], if found for the administrator, otherwise from ROUTE_ADMIN_HOME_DEFAULT in constants.php.